kaido2ki/Iceshrimp.NET/README.md

 <p><strong>Iceshrimp</strong> is a decentralized and federated social networking service, implementing the <strong>ActivityPub</strong> standard.<br>
 This repository contains our efforts to continue the Iceshrimp project's legacy - in the form of an entirely new codebase, with a focus on performance, stability and maintainability.</p>

-Check back here after the beta release (scheduled for 2024-05-01) for a feature comparison matrix with the legacy JS codebase.

 Want to set up an instance?
-Have a look at the [documentation](https://kb.iceshrimp.dev/s/docs)!
+Have a look at the [documentation](https://kb.iceshrimp.dev/s/docs) & the [feature comparison matrix](https://kb.iceshrimp.dev/s/docs/doc/production-readiness-Bs0HK2ZXO8)!

 Want to join development efforts?
 Have a look at the [knowledgebase](https://kb.iceshrimp.dev) and join the [chat room](https://chat.iceshrimp.dev)!